 - provides clarifications on existing guidance as well as new guidance on dealing with legislative and regulatory changes introduced since publication of the current Approach Document, including UK implementation of the Payment Accounts Directive; and

 - takes into account amendments for recent technological and other market developments, such as new technologies and business models.

 The changes also cover new directions for those providers whose activities do not constitute regulated payment services business, referred to as excluded services.

 In addition, the Payment Systems Regulator (PSR) has published a separate new Approach Document on the aspects of the PSRs 2017 for which it is solely responsible.

-Most of the FCA's changes will take effect from 13 January 2018.
+Most of the FCA's changes took effect from 13 January 2018.

 The FCA application period for those firms which will need to become registered or authorised for the first time as a result of PSD2, as well as existing payment institutions and e-money institutions which will need to be re-registered or re-authorised, began on 13 October 2017.